Coordinated Entry & Access Points

 Unsheltered – Region wide access as detailed in section below: Outreach to the Unsheltered Population

-Brockton EA office – Serves as the main access point, with both DHCD and homeless service provider staff coordinating onsite CE assessment and services, including diversion from shelter as an option.
+Brockton EA office – Serves as the main access point, with both EOHLC and homeless service provider staff coordinating onsite CE assessment and services, including diversion from shelter as an option.
 Phone and in-person coordination is arranged for the Plymouth EA office.

 Coordinated entry for permanent supportive housing for chronically homeless families is available at the following agencies: